cm-forks/microservice-camel-docker-in-action/readme.md

     docker run -it --name camel-cdi-microservice 192.168.99.100:5000/fabric8/cdi:1.0-SNAPSHOT

-9) Add fabric8 properties to generate the Kubernetes json file containing the service to be exposed
+9) TODO - Add fabric8 properties to generate the Kubernetes json file containing the service to be exposed